enukeWebDev/budget-tracker/README.md

     - Generate a separate chart for each categories

-Stack Tech and why we choose them:
+**Stack Tech and why we choose them:**

-  PostgreSQL - for Database Management
+  *PostgreSQL - for Database Management*
     - Protects data integrity
     - Highly extensible
     - Robust access-control system
     - Builds fault-tolerant environments

-  Express - for Backend-End Framework
+  *Express - for Backend-End Framework*
     - Supports many middleware
     - Makes back-end code easier and simpler to write
     - Creating efficient and robust API is quick and easy

-  React - for Front-End Library
+  *React - for Front-End Library*
     - Allows its components to be reused saving time and effort
     - Efficient and painless way to create interactive UI's
     - It guarantees stable code
     - Provided the feature of Virtual DOM

-  Node.js - for JS Runtime Environment
+  *Node.js - for JS Runtime Environment*
     - Highly scalable
     - Highly extensible
     - Provides vast number of libraries

-  Dependencies - available in package.json
+  *Dependencies - available in package.json*

-  Database Set-up
+  **Getting Started with Create React App**

+    1. This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

+    2. In the project directory, you can run
+      - npm start

+    3. Runs the app in the development mode

+    4. Open (http://localhost:3000) to view it in your browser

+  **Database Set-up**